 Fineview – Fineview Lookout

-What is La Hutte Royal you ask?
-Well, we're really not supposed to tell you about it as this unassuming house on a main road in Troy Hill is meant to be a surprise for all who visit (in fact, we didn't take a single photo while there).
-Call it an interactive art experience that is truly a must see.
-It is weird and wonderful, and those who visit have to have an appreciation for the unusual- but that is the most we’re going to say about it.
-Do yourself a favor and don’t Google this one.
-Just make an appointment and show up.
+What are the Troy Hill Art Houses you may ask?
+Well, we're really not supposed to tell you about it as these three unassuming house on the main road in Troy Hill is meant to be a surprise for all who visit (in fact, we didn't take a single photo while visiting).

 Chateau – Bicycle Heaven